 I heard it on the radio half asleep and thought I was dreaming, then in a minute upright, alert to a prevalent sense of loss.
 It’s curious to feel that way when a cultural figure passes, a person you’d never met.
 I suppose it’s the mourning of yet another piece of your own history departed and David Bowie was a much admired figure in mine.
 Following the success of Starman in 1972 he was the man of the moment, an artist who formed a backdrop to our teenage experience.
 It was an especially formative time when the preoccupations that would be my own life’s purpose, music-making essentially, came together in embryonic form.

-We were just sixteen but still sufficiently organised and free of parental sanction to hire a bus and go team-handed to catch the famous Ziggy tour at Greens Playhouse in Glasgow.
+We were just sixteen but still sufficiently organised and free of parental sanction to hire a bus and go catch the famous Ziggy tour at Greens Playhouse in Glasgow.
 The following week we’d see McCartney at the same venue, a gig that was about to be rebranded the Apollo.
 Over the period we took in a succession of performers who went on to be generational icons, names like Neil Young, The Eagles, The Kinks, Santana, Earth Wind & Fire, Jethro Tull, Free, The Everly Brothers, Hall & Oates, Jeff Beck, Bob Marley, Diana Ross, Frank Zappa, Emerson Lake & Palmer, Yes and Genesis.
 By the decade’s end I was working in the business myself, recording headline artists for broadcast.
 That list was long too and included Alice Cooper, The Pretenders, Ben E. King, 10cc, Simple Minds, Depeche Mode, Spandau Ballet, The Average White Band and Rose Royce.
 There was even a tenuous connection to DB himself when I worked at Hansa in Berlin not long after he had been there with Eno, Fripp and Visconti.

 But that night in May of 1973 watching Bowie at his best I was just a young wannabe in thrall to the possibilities of living some kind of musical life.
 David would himself have been only a little older than us then yet he commanded the stage with all the supremacy of the demigod he had become.
 We fell in love and came of age to Hunky Dory, Ziggy Stardust and Aladdin Sane while Life On Mars, all over the radio and the jukeboxes, became a classic in its own time, forever a fixture on my best-ever list.